 Shop with a grocery list

-Having a shopping list will help you stick to items on the list.
-Look up items in the fridge and cellars to ensure you have not added anything on the list you do not need.
-Buy groceries in sufficient quantity that can last for a week.
-You will be able to stay more organized by buying it weekly rather than daily.
+A shopping list can aid in sticking to the things on the list.
+Find items in the refrigerator and cellars to ensure you don’t have anything on the list you don’t require.
+Make sure you buy enough groceries to last for one week.
+You’ll be able to be more organized by purchasing it regularly instead of daily.

 Do not be tempted to buy additional stuff you do not need even if it is available on hefty discounts.
 Going off-list is not a bad idea, but you should not be tempted to buy anything you do not need.
 Carefully compare the deals to choose an affordable way.